How To Start an LLC in Wisconsin? (In 4 Simple Steps)

 A business license is generally required to operate a firm on federal, state, and local levels.

-The type of industry and nature of the business determines the licensing needs.
+The type of industry and nature of the business determine the licensing needs.

 A general commercial permit will allow most businesses to operate legally, but licenses are required to provide professional services in Wisconsin, such as general contracting, general law, medical care, or legal advice.